sd17spring/sd17spring.github.io/_assignments/mini-project-4-interactive-visualization.md

 ## Introduction

 In the first three mini-projects you have written Python programs that do a wide variety of things.
-You have written code to analyze data (mini-project 1 and 3), you have written code to make compelling visuals (mini-project 2), and you have written code to automatically download information from the web (mini-project 3).
+You have written code to analyze data (mini-projects 1 and 3), you have written code to make compelling visuals (mini-project 2), and you have written code to automatically download information from the web (mini-project 3).
 In this project we will be combining many of these threads.